 …

 The PSTA listens to all of these ranging exchanges.
-Considering all ranging exchanges between all RSTAs and all ISTAs, the PSTA has the opportunity to overhear a large set of ranging exchanges between RSTAs and ISTAs in different locations, enabling the use of all of them towards its location estimation and also mitigate issues with blocked LOS conditions.
+Considering all ranging exchanges between all RSTAs and all ISTAs, the PSTA has the opportunity to overhear a large set of ranging exchanges between RSTAs and ISTAs in different locations, enabling the use of all of them towards its location estimation and also mitigate isses stemming from lack of LOS between the ISTA(s)/RSTA involved in the ranging measurements.